-- Tools are licensed by product level (ArcGIS for Desktop Basic, Standard, or Advanced) and by extension (ArcGIS Network Analyst extension, ArcGIS Spatial Analyst extension, and so on).
+- Tools are licensed by product level (ArcGIS Desktop Basic, Desktop Standard, or Desktop Advanced) and by extension (ArcGIS Network Analyst, ArcGIS Spatial Analyst, and so on).
 You can find what license levels are required on the tool's reference page.
 Functions are not licensed—they are installed with ArcPy.

 Running a tool

 This next example shows how to execute the Buffer tool.
 As the tool executes, the messages will appear by default on the right side of the Python window in the help section.

 Here is another example of running tools.
 This example uses tools in the data management and conversion toolboxes.
 A field is added to the input streets feature class, the field is calculated, and the feature class is then loaded into an enterprise geodatabase.